-The Library's business hours included four holidays: Martin Luther King, Jr. Day, Presidents Day, Columbus Day and Veterans Day.
-In addition, the Library Chestertown Branch has permanently established extended hours until 8 p.m. on Wednesday nights with the full support of the staff and with little or no impact on the budgeted allocation for wages.
+KCPL's business hours included four holidays: Martin Luther King, Jr. Day, Presidents Day, Columbus Day and Veterans Day.
+KCPL Chestertown Branch has continued extended hours until 8 p.m. on Wednesday nights and the hours at the Rock Hall Branch were changed so that the library is now open until 6pm on Wednesday.
+Both of these changes were made with the full support of the staff and with little or no impact on the budget allocation for wages.
 These extended hours make library services accessible to families and children who may not be able to use the library at other times and have allowed for expanded programming for children, adults, and families.

-Contacting The Library's Financial Management
+Contacting the Library's Financial Management